Cubarhande/techstore/README.md

 techstore  e-commerce website

+** The website Tech-Store.png has been converted to a png format.

 HTML5, CSS3, and JAVASCRIPT will be used to access the E-commemrece website built in custom code. both an account page and an index page tech store website is responsive across all devices.